When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: The Three Categories of Unseen Languages

 \subsection{Easy}

-Easy languages are the one one which \mbert delivers high performance out-of-the-box, compared to strong baselines.
-We find that those languages match two conditions: \begin{enumerate}[noitemsep] \item[-] They are closely related to languages used during MLM pre-training \item[-] These languages use the same script as such closely related languages.\footnote{The second condition can somewhat reliably be rephrased to ``these languages use the Latin script,'' if we take the Europe-centricity of data availability and model creating as granted.} \end{enumerate} Such languages benefit from multilingual models, as cross-lingual transfer is easy to achieve and hence quite effective.
-In practice, one can obtain very high performance even in zero-shot settings for such languages, by performing task-tuning on related languages.
+Easy languages are the ones on which \mbert delivers high performance out-of-the-box, compared to strong baselines.
+We classify Faroese, Swiss German, Naija and Mingrelian as easy languages and report performance in Table~\ref{tab:easy}.

+We find that those languages match two conditions: \begin{itemize} \item They are closely related to languages used during MLM pretraining \item These languages use the same script as such closely related languages. \end{itemize} Such languages benefit from multilingual models, as cross-lingual transfer is easy to achieve and hence quite effective.
-Perhaps the best example of such an ``easy'' setting is Faroese. mBERT has been trained on several languages of the north Germanic genus of the Indo-European language family, all of which use the Latin script.
-As a result, the multilingual \mbert model performs much better than the monolingual FaroeseBERT model that we trained on the available Faroese text (cf rows 1--2 and 5--6 in Table~\ref{tab:faroese}).
-Finetuning \mbert on the Faroese text is even more effective (rows 3 and 6 in Table~\ref{tab:faroese}), leading to further improvements, reaching more than 96.5\% POS-tagging accuracy, 86\% LAS for dependency parsing, and 58\% NER F1 in the few-shot setting, surpassing the non-contextual baseline.
-In fact, even in zero-shot conditions, where we task-tune only on related languages (Danish, Norwegian, and Swedish), the model achieves remarkable performance of over 83\% POS-tagging accuracy and 67.8\% LAS dependency parsing.

-Swiss German is another example of a language for which one can easily adapt a multilingual model and obtain good performance even in zero-shot settings.
-As in Faroese, simple MLM fine-tuning of the \mbert model with 200K \draftnote{\an{200K?} XX} sentences leads to an improvement of more than 25 points in both POS tagging and dependency parsing (Table~\ref{tab:swiss}) in zero-shot settings, with similar improvement trends in the few-shot setting.

-The potential of similar-language pre-training along with script similarity is also showcased in the case of Naija (also known as Nigerian English or Nigerian Pidgin), an English creole spoken by millions in Nigeria.
-As Table~\ref{tab:naija} shows, with results after language- and task-tuning on 6K training examples, the multilingual approach surpasses the monolingual baseline.

-On a side note, we can rely on the results of~\citet{han-eisenstein-2019-unsupervised} to also classify Early Modern English as an easy language.
-Similarly, the work of~\citet{chau2020parsing} allows us to also classify Singlish (Singaporean English) as an easy language.
-In both cases, these two languages are technically unseen by mBERT, but the fact that they are variants of English allows them to be easily handled by \mbert.